-Azure AD is Microsoft’s Cloud-based identity and access management service that helps your employees to sign in and access resources such as LMS365.
+Azure Active Directory is Microsoft’s cloud-based identity and access management service that helps your employees to sign in and access resources such as LMS365.

 - Static user consent, which occurs during the authorization when the users will access the content needed;

 - Admin consent, which occurs right after static user consent.
-This type of consent requires the Office 365 Global Administrator to approve list of permissions the App requires.
+This type of consent requires the Office 365 Global Administrator to approve the list of permissions the LMS365 App requires.

 Accepting Consent (Pre-Consenting)